 Finally, UK and Irish authorities are beginning to notice the influx of unsafe medical equipment into their markets, and are finally beginning to take action against this.
 The Health Products Regulatory Authority (HPRA) in Ireland, for example, can intervene and stop you from doing business in the Republic of Ireland if they have reason to believe that you are using an ultrasound machine which is not CE marked or does not conform with the EU’s rules on ultrasonic power outputs.
 The majority of ultrasound scanners purchased on marketplaces such as eBay and shipped directly from China are unlikely to meet any European or North American safety or quality standards, because it’s their use of unapproved components that makes them so cheap.

-The United Kingdom’s Medicines & Healthcare products Regulatory Agency (MHRA) fulfills a similar role to the HPRA and is unlikely to be far behind.
+The United Kingdom’s Medicines & Healthcare products Regulatory Agency (MHRA) fulfils a similar role to the HPRA and is unlikely to be far behind.

 Question 3: How will you be sharing your images?